 - U-M Faculty Fellowships

 The central function of the institute is to form an intellectual community of faculty and graduate student fellows who will spend a year in residence in the institute, pursuing their research and participating in a cross-disciplinary, non-public weekly seminar.
 Faculty fellows take up residence at the institute for the full academic year, participate in the weekly Fellows Seminar, and fulfill a student engagement component.
-A new Summer Faculty Fellowship program supports an intellectual community of tenured/tenure-track faculty and Lecturer II/III/IV’s to spend eight weeks in residence in the institute.
+A new Summer Faculty Fellowship program supports an intellectual community of tenured/tenure-track and lecturer II/III/IV faculty to spend eight weeks in residence in the institute.

 The institute co-sponsors a wide variety of faculty and graduate student projects in the College of Literature, Science, and the Art and the broader university—all of which serve to strengthen intellectual and cultural life on campus and beyond.

 The Michigan Humanities Collaboratory, funded by the Provost’s Office and under the administrative umbrella of the Institute for the Humanities, maintains a current list of funding sources for humanities scholars.